Search Results

 CSV Import

-Comma Separate Values is a common data exchange format that is widely supported by consumer, business, and scientific applications.
+Comma Separated Values (CSV) is a common data exchange format that is widely supported by consumer, business, and scientific applications.
 Among its most common uses is moving tabular data between programs that natively operate on incompatible (often proprietary or undocumented) formats.
 Most tables in RSLog offer the CSV Import feature.
 Using this feature, instead of a line-by-line data entry you can import the entire dataset from a CSV file.

 Each record (line) in the CSV file consists of one or more columns, separated by comma.
-Please note that RSLog assumes the first line of your CSV file contains column-headers:
+Please note that RSLog assumes the first line of your CSV file contains the column-headers:

 Importing From a CSV File